Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: Conclusions and discussion

 \section{Conclusions and discussion}

-Our motivation is to investigate the quantum dynamics behind negative magnetoresistence in topological semimetals on fundamental level, starting from a sufficiently simple model. {In particular, we avoid introducing the {concept} of chiral chemical potential \(\mu_5\) (or, better to say, we justify its appearance in a rigorous way).
-For example, it is well - known that in certain situations} it yields the potentially unstable classical equations of electrodynamics \cite{Avdoshkin2014gpa}.
-The chiral kinetic theory, which became popular recent years, supports the heuristical calculation of relation between the CME and negative magnetoresistence.
-However, it usually lacks a specified chirality relaxation mechanism, and accounts for the chirality relaxation with phenomenological relaxation time \cite{CMEZrTe5,Monteiro2015mea}.
+We investigated relation between the magnetoresistance of Dirac semimetals and the chiral magnetic effect.
+We avoided introducing the {concept} of chiral chemical potential \(\mu_5\) (or, better to say, we justify its appearance in a rigorous way), and ad-hoc free parameters such as relaxation times.
+For example, the chiral chemical potential can yield potentially unstable classical equations of electrodynamics \cite{Avdoshkin2014gpa}.
+The chiral kinetic theory, which became popular recent years, supports the heuristic calculation of relation between the CME and negative magnetoresistance.
+However, it usually lacks a specified chirality relaxation mechanism, and accounts for the chirality relaxation with a phenomenological relaxation time \cite{CMEZrTe5,Monteiro2015mea}.

-We consider a rather simple model, in which electrons in {vicinities of Fermi points in Dirac} semimetals are modeled by Dirac fermions with a small mass.
-The mass explicitly brakes chiral symmetry and yields a small gap in spectrum at the Dirac point, which exists in many Dirac semimetals. {We calculate the contributions to electron sel\ra{f-e}nergy of interactions with longitudinal phonons and of scattering on impurities.
-The \ra{imaginary} part of the sel\ra{f-e}nergy is related to dissipation of energy and finite value of electric conductivity.} For the given model we calculate conductivity \cor{and axial charge density} using the Non-equilibrium Diagram Technique (NDT), also known as the Keldysh-Schwinger technique \cite{KamenevBook,Arseev2015,Kamenev2005course}.
+We consider a rather simple model, in which electrons in {vicinities of Fermi points in Dirac} semimetals are modeled by Dirac fermions. {We calculate the contributions to electron self-energy of interactions with longitudinal phonons and of scattering on impurities.
+The {imaginary} part of the self-energy is related to dissipation of energy and finite value of electric conductivity.} For the given model we calculate conductivity {and axial charge density} using the Keldysh technique \cite{KamenevBook,Arseev2015,Kamenev2005course}.